What can you do with an art degree?

 Senior Admissions Counselor

-At Ringling College, students are exposed to exciting creative career paths.
-For example, students with art degrees can work as video game writers, directors of public art, museum curators, healthcare art consultants, marketing specialists, biomedical illustrators, editorial cartoonists, motion capture artists, account executives, filmmakers, art critics, producers, attractions designers, customer experience designers, Zbrush sculptors, 3D modelers, social media managers, animators, character designers, storyboard artists, media directors, set designers, visual effects artists, virtual reality engineers, art historians, product designers, book cover illustrators, technical lighting directors, cinematographers, narrative designers, surface designers, global advertising managers, technical directors, themed entertainment creators, speechwriters, textile painters, art center directors, muralists, games designers, art educators, museum exhibit designers, television effects creators, web graphics designers, pattern creation designers… and of course, contemporary artists.
+The real question is what can’t you do with art degree?
+Students at Ringling College push their creative bounds to obtain awesome career paths such as, but certainly not limited to: video game writers, directors of public art, museum curators, healthcare art consultants, marketing specialists, biomedical illustrators, editorial cartoonists, motion capture artists, account executives, filmmakers, art critics, producers, attractions designers, customer experience designers, Zbrush sculptors, 3D modelers, social media managers, animators, character designers, storyboard artists, media directors, set designers, visual effects artists, virtual reality engineers, art historians, product designers, book cover illustrators, technical lighting directors, cinematographers, narrative designers, surface designers, global advertising managers, technical directors, themed entertainment creators, speechwriters, textile painters, art center directors, muralists, games designers, art educators, museum exhibit designers, television effects creators, web graphics designers, pattern creation designers.
+The possibilities are endless!

 To learn more about what you can do with an art degree, visit our Career Support website.
 Our Career Services team at Ringling College is happy to help counsel our students on professional development.